-Rational for the scrip dividend alternative
+Rational for the Scrip Dividend Alternative

-Shareholders who elect to take New Shares rather than cash in respect of the Dividend will increase their number of shares.
-To the extent that Shareholders elect to take New Shares, the Company will preserve liquidity from retaining the cash that would otherwise have been paid out as a dividend.
+Shareholders who elect to receive New Shares rather than cash in respect of the Dividend will increase their number of Shares.
+To the extent that Shareholders elect to receive New Shares, the Company will preserve liquidity from retaining the cash that would otherwise have been paid out as a dividend.